Connect with us

 “Eliminating the individual income tax will further help us fuel Mississippi’s economic engine for the next 100 years,” the governor said in a narrative setting his goals for the 2022 session.

 But State Economist Corey Miller said research indicates “changes to state taxes in Mississippi are likely to have marginal effects on economic growth, employment, and population.”
-In a to legislators, Miller added that studies have been inconclusive, to a certain degree, on how tax policy relates to economic growth.
+In a report to legislators, Miller added that studies have been inconclusive, to a certain degree, on how tax policy relates to economic growth.

 But in general in a small state like Mississippi, national economic conditions play a larger factor than does tax policy.
 Miller said various studies “suggest state spending on elementary education, secondary education, and higher education as well as infrastructure can promote economic growth over the long term.”